Sonjorg/edge_exporter/README.md

 # Readme
 ## Prometheus exporter for Ribbon Communications SBC Edge routers
+Used together with a Prometheus server where metrics can be gathered from SBC-host-IP:5123/metrics.
+Metric types are grouped as collectors where each collector can be excluded for each host, ref.
+Configuration.
 #### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com as part of our bachelor's thesis
 ### Configuration
 #### The exporter must be configured in config.yml in the root folder of this repository.